Swoorup/wgsl-bindgen/README.md

     )?;
     ```

 -   Shader registry utility to dynamically call `create_shader` variants depending on the variant.
 This is useful when trying to keep cache of entry to shader modules.
-Also remember to add shader defines to accomodate for different permutation of the shader modules.
+Also remember to add shader defines to accommodate for different permutation of the shader modules.
 -   Ability to add additional scan directories for shader imports when defining the workflow.

 ### Type Handling: